Table of Contents

-The recent announcement by the CEO of SHRM (The Society for Human Resource Management) related to dropping the term “equity” from Diversity, Equity, and Inclusion (DEI) has raised many eyebrows in the HR community.
-With several hundreds of reactions and comments (mostly negative), the issue appears to be based upon the socio-political backlash and the failures of DEI to make a meaningful impact over the past several years.
-Given our hand-wringing about the disproportionate layoffs and diminishment of the ability of those teams to drive and effect change, this statement about taking equity out of DEI is a surprise and disappointment.
+The announcement by the CEO of SHRM (The Society for Human Resource Management) related to dropping the term “equity” from Diversity, Equity, and Inclusion (DEI) raised many eyebrows in the HR community at the time.
+With several hundred reactions and comments (mostly negative), the issue appeared to stem from a socio-political backlash and from DEI's failures to make a meaningful impact over the past several years.
+Given our hand-wringing about the disproportionate layoffs and the diminishment of those teams' ability to drive and effect change, this statement about taking equity out of DEI was a surprise and a disappointment.

 For clarity, Johnny C. Taylor’s statement included these critical elements: